-- 13. Cabinet is recommended to: - (a) Note the significant progress made against delivering during year one of the Climate Change Emergency Response Plan 2 - (b) Agree the proposed adjustments to CERP3 currently in preparation. - (c) To note that whilst significant progress has been made, opportunities and challenges lay ahead, and guided by future CERPs, this will require resource consideration as part of the Medium-Term Financial Plan.
+- 13. Overview and Scrutiny Committee are recommended to: - (a) Note the significant progress made against delivering during year one of the Climate Change Emergency Response Plan 2 - (b) Note that whilst significant progress has been made, opportunities and challenges lay ahead, and guided by future CERPs, this will require resource consideration as part of the Medium-Term Financial Plan.